kevintruong/til/C-Programming.md

   return 0;
 }
 ```
-## Why do we #include stdio.h?
+## Why do we use '`#include stdio.h`'?
 We're lazy!
-We don't want to declare the printf function.
-It's already done for us inside the file 'stdio.h'.
+We don't want to declare the `printf` function.
+It's already done for us inside the file '`stdio.h`'.
 The #include includes the text of the file as part of our file to be compiled.

 ## How are C strings represented?
 As characters in memory.
 The end of the string includes a NUL (0) byte.
 So "ABC" requires four(4) bytes.
 The only way to find out the length of a C string is to keep reading memory until you find the NUL byte.